New Climate Models Show Much Of Southern California Underwater

 LOS ANGELES (CBSLA) – A climate centered nonprofit has shown in models how some 50 cities around the world could potentially change or even disappear as a result of climate change.

-“Their ability to exist into the future depends on the actions we take,” said Benjamin Strauss, CEO of Climate Central.READ MORE: Fire Crews Prepare Ahead Of Red Flag Warning And High Fire Danger
+“Their ability to exist into the future depends on the actions we take,” said Benjamin Strauss, CEO of Climate Central.READ MORE: Lancaster Woman Shariniesha Johnson Last Seen In May

 Strauss’s nonprofit Climate Central did the research and created startling images of landmarks around the world, including a few parts of Southern California like Long Beach and Huntington Beach, being impacted by rising sea levels.